 By Samantha Sallade, Ph.D.

 Dr. Sallade is a certified school psychologist who is experienced in evaluating children for autism and other neurodevelopmental challenges.
-She is the Director of Clinical Outreach of As You Are, a virtual clinic dramatically increasing access to early autism diagnostic services through the use of exclusively telehealth appointments
+She is the Director of Clinical Operations of As You Are, a virtual clinic dramatically increasing access to early autism diagnostic services through the use of exclusively telehealth appointments

 It is that time of the year again!
 I have always enjoyed the changing of leaves, cool temperatures, and of course all things Halloween!